pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 <summary><b>Public/Private Key Pairs</b></summary>

 You might be asking, “What exactly is a signing key?”
 Put simply, a signing key is the private key counterpart in a public/private key pair.
 These keys correspond to one another cryptographically.
-See SmallStep’s [PKI blog post](https://smallstep.com/blog/everything-pki/) for more information on the technologies that power public/private key pairs.
+See SmallStep's [PKI blog post](https://smallstep.com/blog/everything-pki/) for more information on the technologies that power public/private key pairs.

-Here’s a few things to keep in mind:
+Here's a few things to keep in mind:

 - A private key is assigned to a user, and should not be shared with anyone else
-- A user’s private key can function as a signing key to cryptographically sign their JWT
+- A user's private key can function as a signing key to cryptographically sign their JWT
 - A public key can be given to anyone (hence the name)
 - The public key can verify that a JWT was signed by its corresponding private key without revealing the value of the signing key (this ensures the private key is protected)